The Ibex 35 plummets almost 2% while Pharmamar dodges the falls

 In year-on-year terms, the figure rose 7.2%.
 For the year-on-year index, the . poll pointed to the price rate rising 6.4% in May.

-Few movements in the European stocks, “with background references in Japan and after the new historical maximum set yesterday by the Nasdaq before a certain rotation of the cycle to growth before the perception that the tightening of the monetary policy of the Fed will not be rapid” Income 4 analysts emphasize.
+Few movements in European stocks, “with background references in Japan and after the new historical maximum set yesterday by the Nasdaq before a certain rotation of the cycle to growth given the perception that the tightening of the Fed’s monetary policy will not be rapid” Income 4 analysts emphasize.

 The Dow Jones falls 1% this Friday to 33,522 points; the S&P 500 lost 0.81% to 4,188 points and the Nasdaq, 0.72% to 14,089 points.